Christopher-Andersen/Main-Engine-Control-System/README.md

 MSA    0     0     1       1       1       1       0       0
 MSB    0     0     0       1       1       1       1       0
 ```
 For my replication of this system, I take advantage of the 8 divisions of the flywheel to create a finite state machine with 8 states (3 bits).
 For this construction I use JK flip flops in my state memory portion instead of D flip flops due to the simplification of the output logic.
-I also believe that if there were to be more states required for an engine with more cylinders, JK flip flops would be necessary.
+I also believe that if there were to be more states required for an engine with more cylinders, JK flip flops would be necessary due to the reduction in circuit complexity.

 Side note: I believe it is possible to make this system modular for engines with a variable amount of cylinders.
-Currently there are 8 states with a 45 degree resolution but as the resolution goes up due to the precision of the finite state machine increasing, the amount of states needs to increase too.
+How this could be done is by writing a combined boolean function that will calculate all future logic statements as more cylinders are added.
+The reason I believe this is possible is because there is a relationship between the cylinder count and the amount of states needed on the flywheel to accomadate these cylinders.
+If the amount of cylinders increases, so must the resolution of the sensor on the flywheel, which requires more states.
+I believe this relationship is exponential but the issue holding me back is I have no idea how to write a cumulative boolean statement for this 8 state system and form a function out of it.

-When designing this system, there are 2 schools of thought: either build a sensor that would directly connect the flywheel to the hydraulic operating valves as MAN B&W had done, or completely electronically emulate the flywheel and with a digital replica that simulates the existence of a flywheel and the camshaft at the same time.
+When designing this system, there are 2 schools of thought: either build a sensor that would directly connect the flywheel to the hydraulic operating valves as MAN B&W had done, or electronically emulate the flywheel and with a digital replica that simulates the existence of a flywheel (the flywheel is still required to exist physically for momentum purposes) and the camshaft at the same time.
 For this demonstration, I selected option 2.

 The three inputs to my system are a forward/reverse input from the engine order telegraph and the engine speed defined as clock speed.
 The outputs are the state (or position) that the flywheel is in, and the direction of spin of the propeller.
 As an example, S0 corresponds to position 0-44 degrees on the flywheel, S1 corresponds to position 45-89 degrees on the flywheel, etc. Below is the truth table for this system along with the state diagram: